 Littleton Independent.
 Littleton, Colo.; The Littleton Independent Publishers, 1888- .

 Noel, Thomas J. and Barbara S. Norgren.
 Denver, the City Beautiful, and Its Architects, 1893-1941.
 Denver, Colo.: Historic Denver, Inc., 1987.

 Rocky Mountain News.
 Denver, Colo.: Rocky Mountain News, 1859- .

 Seccombe, Dorothy.
 "Book Of the English Major.
 Supplement: Survey Of Denver Art and Architecture; Work of J. B. Benedict."
 Manuscript.
 Western History Department, Denver Public Library

-Photographs courtesy of the Littleton Museum unless otherwise noted.
+Photographs from the collection of the Littleton Museum unless otherwise noted.
+May not be reproduced in any form without permission of the Littleton Museum.
 To order copies, contact the museum at 303-795-3950.